 Nothing can kill a brand like a story about child labor being used to make its products.
 Even if a company is secretive, detractors or competitors will discover its supply sources.
 All potential suppliers should be inspected to ensure social compliance, and not just to avoid publicity.
 Supply could be interrupted by legal actions against suppliers at any time.

 Getting creative is the best practice for dealing with delays.
 Every manufacturer will run into delays.
 Anticipating where and when delays may occur is a much-needed talent.
-A number of software options are available to help manage and even anticipate delays.
+A number of software options such as Aegis are available to help manage and even anticipate delays.

 Simplify moving money

-Banking system most businesses have been using to move money around the world are getting antiquated.
+Banking system most businesses have been using to send money around the world are getting antiquated.
 It’s inefficient, problems occur, and it’s hard to figure out how to fix them when they do.
-Veem have grown up around the need for small businesses to move money around the world with the ease of a large business.
+Veem have grown up around the need for small businesses to send international wire transfers with the ease of a large business.
 They don’t rely on banking systems and move money around the world using several networks.
 They also pay in local currency, making receiving payments potentially easier on the supplier.